Alkaline Trio discography

-The discography of Alkaline Trio, a Chicago-based punk rock band, consists of nine studio albums, three compilation albums, one split album, four EPs, one video album, sixteen singles, one demo, nine digital releases, and thirteen music videos.
+The discography of Alkaline Trio, a Chicago-based punk rock band, consists of ten studio albums, three compilation albums, one split album, four EPs, one video album, sixteen singles, one demo, nine digital releases, and thirteen music videos.
 Alkaline Trio formed in 1996 with an initial lineup of Matt Skiba (guitar, lead vocals), Rob Doran (bass), and Glenn Porter (drums).
 This lineup released the band's demo tape and the 1997 single "Sundials" on Chicago record label Johann's Face Records, after which Doran left the band and was replaced by Dan Andriano.
 The group then signed to Asian Man Records and released their debut EP For Your Lungs Only and album Goddamnit in 1998.
 A second EP, I Lied My Face Off, followed in 1999 and resulted in their first music video, for the song "Goodbye Forever".
 In 2000 Asian Man released the band's second album, Maybe I'll Catch Fire, as well as the compilation album Alkaline Trio, collecting most of their previously released early material.
 Porter then left and was replaced by Mike Felumlee.

 The band next moved to Vagrant Records, releasing From Here to Infirmary in 2001.
 It was their first album to reach the Billboard charts, reaching #199 on the Billboard 200 and #9 amongst independent albums.
 Its two singles, "Stupid Kid" and "Private Eye", both charted on the UK Singles Chart.
 Felumlee then left and Derek Grant became the band's new permanent drummer.
 A split EP with Hot Water Music was released in 2002 through Jade Tree.
 The band's fourth album, Good Mourning, was released in 2003 on Vagrant, reaching #1 on Billboard's Top Independent Albums chart and #20 on the Billboard 200.
 "We've Had Enough" and "All on Black" were released as singles from this album, the former becoming the band's first song to chart in the United States.
 A DVD titled Halloween at the Metro was released later that year as an installment of Kung Fu Films' The Show Must Go Off! series.
 In 2004 the band participated in the BYO Split Series by releasing a split album with One Man Army.